 Jesus Christ stressed the importance of Isaiah’s writings when He appeared in the Americas after His resurrection.
 As recorded in 3 Nephi, the Savior said: “A commandment I give unto you, that ye ought to search these things . . . for great are the words of Isaiah.”
 In this interview, Ann Madsen explains how Isaiah has helped her become a better disciple, and discusses his teachings about Jehovah and the temple.

 The Old Testament reveals not only God, but also the historical and literature cultures of His people.
 The Bible’s books range from the story of Genesis to the writings of Isaiah to the controversial Song of Solomon.
 Robert D. Miller II provides a brief introduction to the Bible for those interested in learning more about its origin and context.

 Women of the Old Testament make up more than 120 of the 170 named female figures in the standard works (Emma Smith is one of only two mentioned in the Doctrine & Covenants).
 How many of their stories do we know?
 How many names can we name?
 Why does it matter?
 BYU’s Camille Fronk Olson says that the lessons of biblical women matter now as much as ever.

-Everyone knows the story of Jonah and the whale, but no one knows it quite like Rabbi Steven Bob.
+Everyone knows the story of Jonah and the whale from the Old Testament, but no one knows it quite like Rabbi Steven Bob.
 He is the author of Jonah and the Meaning of Our Lives.

 The Old Testament is one of the world’s most influential books.
 While related works such as the Dead Sea Scrolls get plenty of press, the Hebrew Bible doesn’t usually receive the same level of attention.
 Old Testament theologian Ellen F. Davis discusses her background and the relevance of the Bible today.